AI Atlas

 Definition

-Choice matters: language support, dimension (256–3072), context window (max input tokens), and cost ($0.02-$0.13 per 1M tokens) differ.
-Wrong model = bad retrieval = bad RAG.
+Model choice is critical: language support, vector dimension (256–3072), context window (maximum input tokens), and cost ($0.02–$0.13 per 1M tokens) vary across models.
+A poor choice leads to weak retrieval and poor RAG performance.

 Analogy